Anesthesia for Hip and Knee Surgery

 Pain Relief After Surgery

-The first few days after hip and knee surgery are usually painful.
-Your doctor will use a combination of oral medications or intravenous medications to help control your pain and keep you comfortable.
+The first few days after total hip and knee replacement surgery are usually painful.
+Your doctor will use a combination of oral medications or intravenous (given through an IV tube) medications to help control your pain and keep you comfortable.

 Oral Pain Medications